Dynamical Programming for off-the-grid dynamic Inverse Problems: Introduction

 and

-Given a measure on paths $\cm\in\MC(\HG)$ such that $\int_{\HG}\norm{\h}_\infty\diff \sigma(\h,\g)<+\infty$, one may define the family of measures $\cmt{t}\in\MC(\bar\Omega)$, for $t \in \ci01$, by
+Given a measure on paths $\cm\in\MC(\HG)$ such that $\int_{\HG}\norm{\h}_\infty\xdif \sigma(\h,\g)<+\infty$, one may define the family of measures $\cmt{t}\in\MC(\bar\Omega)$, for $t \in \ci01$, by

 Formally, $\cmt{t}$ is the image measure of $\cm$ by the evaluation at time $t$.
-That family is narrowly continuous, and as we explain in Theorem~\ref{thm: Theta properties} below, it is the evaluation (disintegration) of some measure $\Theta(\sigma) \in \CwX$.
+That family is narrowly continuous, and as we explain in Theorem~\Rref{thm: Theta properties} below, it is the evaluation (disintegration) of some measure $\Theta(\sigma) \in \CwX$.

+\Paragraph{The continuity equation.} In the rest of the paper, we use the following distributional definition of the continuity equation, formally